NSCDC arrests three suspects operating illegal refinery in Edo | TODAY.NG

 Ayinla who expressed shock at the location of the illegal refinery because of its proximity to some residential houses, urged the public to be vigilant about happenings around them.

-“It beats my imagination, because you can see for yourself, that it is not just illegal refining that takes place here, trucks come to load product here”, he said.
+“It beats my imagination, because you can see for yourself, that it is not just illegal refining that takes place here, trucks come to load product here.”

 He stressed that the activities of the suspects was a sabotage to the nation’s economy.